Sri Lanka, the pearl of Asia

 Hiring your own tuktuk

 This is our preferred method of transportation as it offers you a lot of freedom and comfort.
 In Negombo, it is very easy to rent your own tuktuk.
 A lot of tour operators in Lewis place offer tuktuks for rent and you can easily negotiate about the price.
 One of the advantages of renting a tuktuk is that you can drive through or next to certain national parks.
 That way, you are able to spot a lot of wildlife without having to take a safari.
-We will write a more detailed guide for renting a tuktuk soon.
+Read more about this in our guide on how to rent a tuktuk.

 Be careful when taking a tuktuk from a taxi driver.
 Make sure you discuss the price upfront so you don’t end up with a surprisingly high bill.